WebPurify API Overview

 The REQUIRED parameter api_key is used to authenticate your request.
 If you don’t have a license key you can purchase one.

-The REQUIRED parameter imgurl is the full url to the image you would like moderated.
+The REQUIRED parameter imgurl is the full url to the photo you would like moderated.

 The arguments, responses and error codes for each method are listed on each spec page for each method.

-There are three ways to moderate images using WebPurify.
+There are three ways to moderate photos using WebPurify.

-- Live Moderation: Moderate your images using our live team.
+- Live Moderation: Moderate your photos using our live team.

-- AIM (Automated Intelligent Moderation System): Using the latest in machine learning tech to detect nudity.
+- AIM (Automated Intelligent Moderation System): Using the latest in machine learning tech to detect nudity, partial nudity, weapons, alcohol, medical drugs, offensive symbols, flags, gestures, celebrities and text.

-- Hybrid Approach: Submit images to AIM and then direct the images, which cross a threshold you set, to our live team.
+- Hybrid Approach: Submit photos to AIM and then direct the photos, which cross a threshold you set, to our live team.

-Images submitted to our service using the “live” method will be directed to our live dedicated moderation team and cost $0.02 per image.
+Photos submitted to our service using the “live” method will be directed to our live dedicated moderation team and cost $0.02 per photo.

-The WebPurify Live Image Moderation Web Service consists of several callable methods.
+The WebPurify Live Photo Moderation Web Service consists of several callable methods.

-Images submitted to our service using the “AIM” method will be directed to our automated intelligent moderation service and cost $0.0015 cents per image.
+Photos submitted to our service using the “AIM” method will be directed to our automated intelligent moderation service and cost $0.0026 cents per photo which includes all but two specialty categories.

-The WebPurify Automated Intelligent Moderation Web Service uses the latest in Machine Learning Technology to return the probability that your images contain nudity.
+The WebPurify Automated Intelligent Moderation Web Service uses the latest in Machine Learning Technology to return the probability that your photos contain: Nudity, Partial Nudity, Weapons, Alcohol, Medical Drugs, Offensive Symbols, Flags, Gestures, Celebrities and if text has been added to an photo (ie Memes).

-Images submitted to our service using the “hybrid” method will be directed to our automated image moderation service first and then to our live moderation team based on rules that you set.
+Photos submitted to our service using the “hybrid” method will be directed to our automated photo moderation service first and then to our live moderation team based on rules that you set.